List of characters in The Loud House franchise: Bobby Santiago

-Maria Casagrande-Santiago
+Maria Santiago

-Maria Casagrande-Santiago (voiced by Sumalee Montano) is Ronnie Anne and Bobby's mother, Carlos' sister, and Rosa and Hector's daughter.
+Maria Santiago (voiced by Sumalee Montano) is Ronnie Anne and Bobby's mother, Carlos' sister, and Rosa and Hector's daughter.
 She works as a nurse at a local hospital.
 When the Santiago's move to Great Lakes City, Maria works at the local hospital as an emergency room nurse.
 In at least two episodes so far, she is shown to have childish arguments with her brother Carlos.

 Arturo Santiago

-Dr. Arturo Santiago (voiced by Eugenio Derbez) is Bobby and Ronnie Anne's father who works as a doctor at Physicians with Missions who have their headquarters in Great Lakes City.
+Dr. Arturo Santiago (voiced by Eugenio Derbez, understudied by Fabio Tassone in The Loud House episode "Day of the Dad" and The Casagrandes Movie) is Bobby and Ronnie Anne's father who works as a doctor at Physicians with Missions who have their headquarters in Great Lakes City.
 He is currently operating in Peru where he helped to build a hospital.
 Arturo's work is liked by Carlos Casagrande and Hector Casagrande develops a scowling look when around him implying that he was not pleased with Maria and Arturo's divorce.
 In "Operation Dad", Arturo visits Great Lakes City for a conference causing Ronnie Anne to find a way to make him move in after roughing it for some time.
 After some attempts fail, Ronnie Anne was able to see him off.
 Upon looking at the scrapbook she left him, Arturo contacts his boss at Physician Without Missions to let him work at Great Lakes City's Physicians Without Missions HQ while another doctor covers for him.
+In "Teacher's Fret" it’s revealed that he dated Ronnie Anne's teacher, Mrs. Gina Galiano but they broke up due to their differences.

 Rosa Casagrande

 Rosa Casagrande (voiced by Sonia Manzano) is Ronnie Anne and Bobby's grandmother, Maria and Carlos' mother, and Lupe and Lazaro's daughter.
 She is the matriarch of the Casagrande family and the building manager of their apartment building.
-She is a skilled cook and uses a variety of home remedies to heal people and ward off spirits.
-In "15 Candles", it is revealed that Rosa was unable to a get a Quinceañera when she was young.
+Rosa is a skilled cook and uses a variety of home remedies to heal people and ward off spirits.
+In "15 Candles", it is revealed that Rosa was unable to have a Quinceañera when she was young.

 Hector Casagrande

-Hector Rodrigo Casagrande-Guiterrez (voiced by Ruben Garfias) is Ronnie Anne and Bobby's grandfather and Maria and Carlos' father.
+Hector Rodrigo Casagrande Gutiérrez (voiced by Ruben Garfias) is Ronnie Anne and Bobby's grandfather and Maria and Carlos' father.
 He is the patriarch of the Casagrande family and the proprietor of the Casagrande Mercado on the ground floor of the family's apartment building.
 Hector is gossipy and knows how to play the guitar while also having his own band.
 In "Battle of the Grandpas", it is revealed that Hector used to be a bull rider in his youth.